-In this objective function, if largest logit of node $i$ is the target label $y_i^*$, the objective value is 0 ; otherwise the value is negative.
-Similar to the non-targeted attack method, we would like to find $B$, $C$ and $X_{fake}$ using Greedy attack to solve the optimization problem (\ref{eq:greedy}) and Greedy-GAN attack to solve the optimization problem (\ref{eq:greedy_gan}).
+In this objective function, if the largest logit of node $i$ is the target label $y_i^*$, the objective function value will be $0$; otherwise the value is negative.
+Similar to the non-targeted attacks, we would like to find $B$, $C$ and $X_{fake}$ using Greedy attack to solve the optimization problem (\ref{eq:greedy}) and Greedy-GAN attack to solve the optimization problem (\ref{eq:greedy_gan}).

-In our experiments, we will consider two cases: attacking the whole dataset ($S=\{1, \dots, n\}$) and attacking one node (only one element in $S$).
-For attacking the whole dataset, the fake nodes labels are given by a uniform distribution, which is the same as in the non-targeted attack setting.
-For attacking a single target node, we add three fake nodes with target labels.
+In our experiments, we consider two cases: attacking a group of randomly sampled nodes ($S=\{v_i, \dots, v_m\}$) and attacking one node (only one element in $S$).
+For attacking a group of nodes, the fake nodes labels are given in two ways: (1) uniform distribution, which is the same as in the non-targeted attack setting; (2) using the target labels $y_i^*$.
+For attacking a single target node, we add three fake nodes with the target label.